jonnonz1/nz-statute-book/acts/public/1975/misuse-of-drugs-act-1975.md

 - **Nicodicodine** (6-nicotinyldihydrocodeine or nicotinic acid ester of dihydrocodeine)
 - **Norcodeine** (N-demethylcodeine)
 - **Pholcodine** (morpholinylethylmorphine)
-- **Propiram** (N-(1-methyl-2-piperidinoethyl)-N-2-pyridylpropionamide).
+- **Propiram** (N-(1-methyl-2-piperidinoethyl)-N-2-pyridylpropionamide)
+- **Pseudoephedrine** .

 ### 2
-The isomers of the substances mentioned in this Part whenever the existence of such isomers is possible within the specific chemical designation.
+The isomers of the substances mentioned in this Part whenever the existence of such isomers is possible within the specific chemical designation, except ephedrine.

 ### 3
 The esters and ethers of the substances mentioned in this Part and the esters and the ethers of the isomers mentioned in clause 2 whenever the existence of such esters or ethers is possible.